In life, either money controls you, or you control money.

-Best is to achieve financial freedom so that you can fulfill your long-term goals.
+The best is to achieve financial freedom so that you can fulfil your long-term goals.
 Whenever you talk of purpose and financial independence, you hear of Systematic Investment Plans (SIP) in mutual funds.

 In our previous blogs, we have talked about SIP, so we will not cover it in detail here, but, we will touch upon the concept.
 SIP is a regular investment plan in which you invest a fixed sum of money regularly (mostly monthly or quarterly) in a mutual fund scheme.

 This approach is similar to the recurring deposit offered by banks.

 Let me tell you this, there is nothing called a right or wrong amount.

 Also, it is not necessary that if I do a SIP of Rs 5000, my friend or even my spouse/ siblings must invest the same amount.

 Remember, in mutual funds – one size doesn’t fit all.